nichowu/nichowu/README.md

-- 👋 Hi, I’m @nichowu
+- 👋 Hi, I’m Nicholas Wu @nichowu
 - 👀 I’m interested in creating values to environmental sustainability.
-- 🌱 I’m currently learning Data Science at University of British Columbia.
+- 🌱 I completed the Master of Data Science program at University of British Columbia.
 - 💞️ I’m looking to collaborate on anything interesting!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nicholaswuinsurebc/)